Hormonal Imbalance Symptoms in Women: Causes & Solutions

 Causes of Hormonal Imbalance

-• Stress: When stress becomes chronic, it ramps up cortisol levels, which can throw other hormones like insulin and thyroid hormones out of whack.
+When stress becomes chronic, cortisol levels rise.
+As a result, other hormones such as insulin and thyroid hormones are affected.

-• Thyroid Disorders: Conditions like hypothyroidism and hyperthyroidism can significantly affect your metabolism and energy levels.
+Conditions like hypothyroidism and hyperthyroidism significantly affect energy levels, metabolism, and weight.

 Healthy Indian Diet Plan for Hormonal Balance & Weight Loss